How to Buy Bitcoin in the Philippines?

 In summary, buying Bitcoin in the Philippines has never been easier.
 Not only do you have access to cryptocurrency exchanges and peer-to-peer platforms, but there is also a number of Bitcoin ATMs active in the country.

-With that being said, we would argue that the easiest, safest, and most convenient way of buying Bitcoin in the Philippines is to use a regulated broker like eToro.
-In doing so, you will benefit from three tier-one regulators, subsequently ensuring that you can buy and sell digital currencies in a safe environment.
+With that being said, we would argue that the easiest, safest, and most convenient way of buying Bitcoin in the Philippines is to use a regulated broker like one of the options listed above.

 Is Bitcoin legal in the Philippines?It certainly is.
 In fact, some would argue that the Philippines has shown it is happy to embrace the digital currency phenomenon.
 Crucially, it is perfectly legal to buy, sell, and trade Bitcoin and other cryptocurrencies in the Philippines.